huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 You got to fall in love with the process.
 The journey is the reward.
 Trust the exponential growth and non-linear, asymmetric results.
 Never take little progress for granted.
 Aim to be consistently good rather than occasionally great.

 Work hard.
 Work very hard.
 Work very hard every waking hour.
 But not every day.
 Work as hard as you can without burning out.

 The world needs people willing to work while others rest.
+[Work stamina is one of the biggest predictors of long-term success.](https://blog.samaltman.com/how-to-be-successful) [You have to work hardest for the things you love most.](https://www.goodreads.com/work/quotes/40330-mindset-the-new-psychology-of-success)

 Don’t seek quick wins or shortcuts.
 The only shortcut is doing something the right way the first time so that you don’t waste any time on the shortcuts.
 The only “hack” is relentless consistency.
 [If you want to be good, you don't really have many choices.
 It takes what it takes.
 You have to do what you have to do to be successful.](https://m.youtube.com/watch?v=R0CAAlMo3f8) Do what is necessary.
 Do what is required.